snd/hinoki/README.md

 ### dependencies of factory functions

-if a factory function has the `$inject` property containing an array of dependency ids then hinoki will ask for values of those ids and inject them into the factory.
+if a factory function has the `$inject` property containing an array of dependency names then hinoki will ask for values of those names and inject them into the factory.

-otherwise hinoki will parse the dependency ids from the factory function arguments and cache them in the `$inject` property of the factory
+otherwise hinoki will parse the dependency names from the factory function arguments and cache them in the `$inject` property of the factory
 function: